Vocabulary is the key to comprehension.

 This page reviews the teaching and learning of vocabulary.
-Includes a summary of research on how people learn vocabulary and describes how instruction might be optimized, and different ways learners improve their vocabulary.
-Ways that include context to assist learning of vocabulary, ways vocabulary is introduced, a five day procedure to use to plan and teach vocabulary and lastly, how to maintain vocabulary.
+Includes a summary of research on how people learn vocabulary, describes how instruction might be optimized, and different ways learners improve their vocabulary.
+Ways that include: context to assist learning of vocabulary, ways vocabulary is introduced, a five day procedure to use to plan and teach vocabulary, word sorts, and lastly, how to maintain vocabulary.

-- Generally students from higher socioeconomic levels know twice as many words as students from lower socioeconomic levels.
+- Generally people, from higher socioeconomic levels, know twice as many words as people from lower socioeconomic levels.

-- Most problematic is once students are located within an achievement group there is little change they will change.
+- Most problematic.
+Once students are located within an achievement group, there is little chance they will change.

 - Marzano’s identified a Six Step Process for Teaching Academic Vocabulary Source